cabforum/forum/Bylaws.md

 [The following is a proposed text for new Chartered Working Groups that can be amend accordingly].

-(a) The Working Group shall consist of two classes of voting members, the Certificate Issuers and the Certificate Consumers meeting the following criteria:
+(a) The Working Group shall consist of two classes of voting members --Certificate Issuers and Certificate Consumers meeting the following criteria:

  1. Certificate Issuer: [specify]